 There are no large industrial plants in the city, except milk-, bread-, wine-making and some other small plants, mainly of food and processing industries.
-Not far from the town, there is a National center of controlling and testing space items.
+Not far from the town, there is a center of controlling and testing space equipment.

 The resort area is located in the south-west.
 In the east, there is an old town which has a net of small crooked streets typical for eastern towns.
-The lake Moynaky is located in the west and the lake Sasyk in the east.
+Moynaky Lake is located in the west and Sasyk Lake in the east.

-Among natural curing factors there is unique mud, sea and mineral water, air and sun, sand and herbs.
-A lot of sandy beaches are located within the city.
+Among natural curing factors, there is unique mud, sea and mineral water, air and sun, sand and herbs.
+A lot of sandy beaches are located within the city limits.

 Mild climate without sharp temperature changes makes this area especially favorable for health.
 Evpatoria is one of the sunniest towns in European part of the CIS (former states of the USSR).

 There are 258 sunny days a year as usual and can be up to 289 in especially sunny years.
-The sea there is very warm as the non deep bay near the shore is warmed very well.
+The sea there is very warm.
 In mid-summer, July-August, the water temperature reaches 23-26 degrees C above zero.

 Autumn is the best season for resting in Evpatoria, at the end of so-called “velvet” season, when the number of guests decreases as well as heat but the sea is still warm.